JuliaReach/IntervalMatrices.jl/docs/src/index.md

   [1, 4.5]  [-3, 2]
  [-4, 2.5]  [-1, 9]
 ```
-This computation can be performed exactly single-use expressions implemented
+This computation can be performed exactly via single-use expressions implemented
 in `IntervalMatrices.jl`, obtaining an interval matrix that is strictly included
 in the previous result: